Niranjan1Praveen/AdversaNet/README.md

 ## A Brief of the Prototype

-Interact with the website here – https://adversary-lab.example.com (replace with your deployed URL)
+Interact with the website here – https://adversary-lab.example.com

 **AdversaNet** is a modular web platform designed to test the robustness of user-uploaded machine learning models against adversarial attacks.
 Users can upload image classifier models (e.g., TensorFlow `.h5`, PyTorch `.pt`) and test images, apply adversarial attacks, and visualize the impact through predictions, confidence scores, and difference maps.
 Built with React and Tailwind CSS on the front-end and Python (Flask/FastAPI) on the backend, **AdversaNet** leverages libraries like CleverHans or Foolbox for attack generation and provides an intuitive interface for ML practitioners to assess model weaknesses.